 What I like most about these remedies collated from hundreds of results pages, is that there is some scientific value to them.
 They may actually work.
 So here goes:

-Top Toothache Hack #1: Warm salt water
+Top Toothache Hack #1: Warm Salt Water

 One of the most recommended tips is to switch 8 ounces of very warm water with up to 1/2 teaspoon of salt in your mouth.
 The salt should draw the built-up fluid from the affected area to reduce pressure on the nerve endings.
-Better yet, use Himalayan salt, which is rich is essential bone-health minerals.
+Better yet, use Himalayan salt, which is rich in essential bone-health minerals.

 Top Toothache Hack #2: Aspirin